ezzye/dogshit/README.md

 ## Building standalone executables

-Run `bankcleanr build` to create a single-file binary for the current operating
+Pre-built binaries for common platforms are available on the project's [GitHub releases](https://github.com/OWNER/REPO/releases) page.
-system:
+Run `bankcleanr build` to create a single-file binary for the current operating system:

 ```bash
 poetry run bankcleanr build